Ederacinism

 Overview

-Ederacinism names a paraphilic interest centred on the violent removal, tearing out "by the roots", of the sexual organs, classically described as occurring in a frenzy or as a way of punishing oneself for sexual cravings.
-It is among the most extreme entries in the sexological glossary of unusual practices, and the literal act it describes is a catastrophic, potentially fatal self-injury or assault.
-This directory records it purely as a taxonomic and forensic category, with no instruction of any kind; this article covers where the term comes from, the distress states it is tied to, and the framing it requires.
+Ederacinism is a glossary-level paraphilia label for an interest centred on the violent removal, the tearing out "by the roots", of the sexual organs, classically described as occurring in a frenzy or as a way of punishing oneself for sexual cravings.
+It is one of the most extreme entries in the sexological lexicon, and the act it names is catastrophic, potentially fatal self-injury or, directed at another person, grievous assault.
+This directory records it purely as a taxonomic and forensic category, with no instruction of any kind.
+What follows covers where the term comes from, how genuine cases are understood by clinicians, and the harm framing the topic demands.

 History & origins

-- DSM-5-TR (2022) / ICD-11: Neither the DSM-5-TR nor ICD-11 recognises "ederacinism" as a named condition.
-Where such a presentation reaches clinicians it is handled as genital self-mutilation within a wider psychiatric crisis, or under a residual "other specified paraphilic disorder" framing, not as a discrete erotic orientation.
+- DSM-5-TR (2022) and ICD-11: neither the DSM-5-TR nor ICD-11 recognises "ederacinism".
+Where such a presentation reaches clinicians it is handled as genital self-mutilation within a wider psychiatric emergency, or under a residual "other specified paraphilic disorder" framing, never as a discrete erotic orientation.

-The word is not a coinage tied to any single sexologist; it is an archaic English term repurposed into the paraphilia lexicon (see Etymology).
+The word is not the coinage of any single sexologist.
+It is an archaic English term repurposed into the paraphilia lexicon (see Etymology).

-The concept is often associated with the Skoptsy, an ascetic Russian sect that emerged in the late 1760s around Kondratii Selivanov (with Andrei Blokhin) and practised ritual genital removal (the "lesser seal" (removal of the testicles) and "greater seal" (removal of the penis and testicles).
-Crucially, the Skoptsy acted for religious, not erotic, motives: they regarded the genitals as the mark of original sin and castration as a path to spiritual purity.
-This makes them a genuine historical case of ritual genital removal, but a clear contrast to) not an instance of, an erotic ederacinism.
+The theme is often linked to the Skoptsy, an ascetic Russian sect that emerged in the late 1760s around Kondratii Selivanov and Andrei Blokhin and practised ritual genital removal (the "lesser seal", removal of the testicles, and the "greater seal", removal of the penis as well).
+Their motive was religious, not erotic: they regarded the genitals as the mark of original sin and castration as a route to purity.
+The Skoptsy are therefore a real historical case of ritual genital removal and a clear counter-example to an erotic reading of the act, not evidence for one.

 Psychology

-Where the theme appears at all, it is typically tied to profound sexual shame, guilt or self-loathing, an impulse to destroy the organs felt to drive one toward "sin", and it overlaps clinically with major depression, psychosis, body-image and identity disturbances, and self-harm.
-Most commentators frame it less as a stable erotic orientation than as a destructive impulse arising from acute distress, which is why it is conceptually adjacent to body-integrity interests such as apotemnophilia and amputation interest yet far more dangerous.
-The evidence base specific to "ederacinism" is effectively nil.
+Where the theme appears at all it is tied to profound sexual shame, guilt or self-loathing, and to an impulse to destroy the organs felt to drive one toward "sin".
+Clinically it overlaps with psychosis, major depression, substance use, and body-image and identity disturbance, and it sits closer to self-harm than to any kink.
+It is conceptually adjacent to body-integrity interests such as apotemnophilia and amputation interest, but far more dangerous, and the evidence base for "ederacinism" as an erotic category is effectively nil.

 Prevalence & culture

-It is vanishingly rare and has no community, fandom or scene.
-It survives mostly as a dictionary curiosity in lists of bizarre paraphilias, with essentially no rigorous epidemiology behind it.
-Genuine cases of genital self-mutilation are documented in psychiatric literature but are not usually explained by a discrete "ederacinism" diagnosis; they are understood as symptoms of severe mental-health crises.
+It is vanishingly rare and has no community, scene or subculture.
+The label survives mostly as a dictionary curiosity in lists of bizarre paraphilias, with no epidemiology behind it.
+Real cases of genital self-mutilation are documented in the psychiatric literature, but they are not explained by a discrete "ederacinism" diagnosis.
+They are understood as symptoms of severe mental-health crisis and treated as surgical and psychiatric emergencies.

 Safety, consent & law